Animator: Required Education For a Career in Animation

 Explore bachelor's degrees available for aspiring animators.
 Learn about the typical courses, popular career choices and...

-Research associate's degrees for those who aspire to be animators.
-Learn about possible prerequisites, curriculum, popular...
+Research associate's degree programs for those who aspire to be animators.
+Learn about possible prerequisites, curricula,...

 Animation artists incorporate storytelling, imagination and keen drawing skills into their craft.
 Coursework in 3-D animation...